Chapin Hall Collaborative Helps Systems Work Together

 - Youth Guidance

 As the research partner and convener of this Collaborative, Chapin Hall brings considerable experience in helping organizations design effective policies, strategies and programs that deliver results.
 Dr. Nick Mader, a Senior Researcher at Chapin Hall, brings his experience in linking administrative data systems to understand how youth experience—and are influenced by—the institutions they interact with.
-Chapin Hall Researcher Denali Dasgupta specializes in youth development and out-of-school time programming for youth.
 Associate Researchers Aida Pacheco-Applegate and David McQuown serve as dedicated liaisons to the partners.